jkwong888/refarch-cloudnative-micro-auth/README.md

 - When the client (Web or Mobile) wants to call a protected API, it must acquire a token.
 It calls the API Connect OAuth Provider with the username/password credentials of the user.
 - API Connect calls the authentication microservice with username and password credentials to validate.
 - Authentication microservice calls the identity provider (Customer Microservice) to validate the username and password, which are stored in the Customer microservice data store.
-- If username/password is valid, the authentication microservice returns `HTTP 200 OK` to API Connect, with the User Identity in the response header.
+- If username/password is valid, the authentication microservice returns `HTTP 200 OK` to API Connect, with the User Identity in the response header `Api-Authenticated-Credential`.
 - API Connect generates an OAuth token corresponding to the user identity and returns it to the client in the response.
 - When the client calls a protected API, the OAuth token is validated at API Connect.
-If the token is valid, the User identity is passed downstream to the protected API in a header.
+If the token is valid, the User identity is passed downstream to the protected API in a header `IBM-App-User`.

 # Prerequisites